veliovgroup/ostrio-analytics/README.md

 <!-- websiteId is: Asy4kHJndi84KKlpq -->
 ```

 The simplest way is to include this `script` tag into `head` of your HTML page.
-Or (*for better efficiency*) include code from this repository into main website's script file (or install via NPM/Atmosphere), so you can have all website-related code in single file.
+Or (*for better efficiency*) include code from this repository into main website's script file (or install via NPM/Atmosphere), so you can have all application's code in single file.

 ##### Meteor
 ```shell